TREESA-ISSEN/rare-disease-exome/README.md

 - Follows GATK Best Practices
 - Uses SLURM job submission
 - Optimized for hg38
 - ACMG variant classification applied afterward

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](../LICENSE) file for details.